-The arrangement of certain types of mortgages, finance and insurances may involve disclosure by you to us of information relating to historic or current criminal convictions or offences.
+The arrangement of certain types of mortgages, finance, investments and insurances may involve disclosure by you to us of information relating to historic or current criminal convictions or offences.
 This is relevant to mortgage, finance and insurance related activities such as underwriting, insurance claims and fraud management.

 We will use Special Category Data and any Criminal Disclosures in the same way as Personal Data generally, as set out in this Privacy Notice.

 Information on Special Category Data and Criminal Disclosures must be capable of being exchanged freely between insurance intermediaries such as our Firm, and insurance providers, to enable customers to secure the important insurance protection that their needs require.